ShipEngine/connect-website/oauth/connection-names.md

 ```

 For this 3rd party, the URL that will be used during the authorization phase
-needs to be different, depending on if you are accessing their productin
+needs to be different, depending on if you are accessing their production
 environment, or their sandbox environment.
 Therefore, the `url_template`
 makes use of the `connection_name` resolver to substitute in a value from
 the `connections` section.
 The `connection_name` resolver will automatically